-Kings Langley Public School acknowledges the inherent right of Aboriginal students to fair, equitable, culturally inclusive and significant educational opportunities so that all students obtain a high quality education as a platform for enriching their life chances and achieving their full potential.
+Kings Langley Public School acknowledges the inherent right of Aboriginal students to fair, equitable, culturally inclusive and significant educational opportunities so that all students obtain a high-quality education as a platform for enriching their life chances and achieving their full potential.

-In honouring the Together We Are, Together We Can, Together We Will - Maintaining a Collaborative Partnership into the Future partnership agreement, Kings Langley Public School collaborate with the NSW AECG Inc. in the monitoring and evaluation of strategies and will report on progress in implementing this policy against outcomes and targets for Aboriginal education.
+In honouring the Together We Are, Together We Can, Together We Will - Maintaining a Collaborative Partnership into the Future partnership agreement, Kings Langley Public

+School collaborate with the NSW AECG Inc. in the monitoring and evaluation of strategies and will report on progress in implementing this policy against outcomes and targets for Aboriginal education.

-The Kings Langley Public School, Koori group aims to provide an additional support network for Aboriginal and Torres Strait Islander students.
-Projects such as the creation of school mascots based on the local totem animals, school artworks and displays also aim to raise awareness and celebrate the school's local Aboriginal heritage.
+The Kings Langley Public School, Koori Klub and Aboriginal Tutoring Program aims to provide an additional support network for Aboriginal and Torres Strait Islander students.
+Projects such as the creation of school mascots based on the local totem animals, the yarning circle, school artworks and displays also aim to raise awareness and celebrate the school's local Aboriginal heritage.
+Additionally students are supported in literacy and numeracy through the Aboriginal Tutoring Program.

-1.6 Multicultural Education
+1.5 Multicultural Education